State of the Baltic Sea

 A lot has been done to diminish the inflow of nutrients especially in areas such as sewage treatment and agriculture.
 But we still need to reduce these nutrients, particularly phosphorus, before we have reached a point where the Baltic Sea starts curing itself.
 That is why we focus our projects on reducing phosphorus (and we always select projects based on their cost efficiency and impact potential).

-• The Baltic Sea is one of the world's most polluted seas and has a dead zone twice the size of Denmark [2]
+• The Baltic Sea is one of the world's most polluted seas and has a dead zone larger than one and a half times the size of Denmark, equivalent to more than one fifth of the seafloor [2, 3]

 • More than 80 000 km² suffer from hypoxia or anoxia, making it arguably the largest environmental problem in the region [3]